Metal Roof Systems - Residential

 Copper Roof systems are known for their durability, longevity, and beauty.
 Copper sheets used for roofing applications are measured in ounces per square foot instead of thickness.
 The most common copper weights are 16 and 20 ounces.
 Copper is easily soldered and requires very little maintenance.
 Copper is a very soft (malleable) metal and lacks the strength that other metals possess.

-Aluminum is a corrosion resistant material that can be used to install standing seam roof systems, siding, and gutters and downspouts.
+Aluminum is a corrosion resistant material that can be used to install standing seam roof systems, gutters, and downspouts.
 Aluminum has a very high rate of thermal expansion (and contraction) relative to other metals.
 For this reason, emphasis must be placed on proper design when aluminum is specified on roofing projects.
 Aluminum used in roofing is pre-painted in a variety of colors.
-Common aluminum thicknesses (in inches) are .019 or .024 inches for trim, siding, or flashing.
+Common aluminum thicknesses (in inches) are .019 or .024 inches for trim or flashing.
 The National Roofing Contractors Association recommends a minimum thickness of .032 aluminum for gutters.

 Aluminum is very difficult to solder and is not recommended for many flashing details.